 Key tax guides

 The changes announced in the 2014 Budget were described by some retirement planning experts as a pensions revolution.
 The radical proposals came as a surprise and were designed to alter the retirement landscape by breaking the link between pensions and annuities.

 Automatic enrolment has ‘changed the UK workplace forever,’ according to the Pensions and Lifetime Savings Association.
 Over seven million people working for over 340,000 employers have started to save via a workplace pension as a result of automatic enrolment, with more to come between now and February 2018.
 No employer – however small – can afford to ignore these changes.

 The taxation of investments has never been a simple matter.
 In recent years it has become more complex as successive governments have chosen to tax different sources of investment income in different ways, mostly with the aim of adding to the Exchequer’s coffers.

-A fringe benefit is essentially any type of non-monetary compensation provided to an employee or director, and can be anything from pension provision, to medical cover, a company car or the use of a company yacht.
-As a director, there might be a tax advantage to taking a benefit rather than the additional income needed to purchase the benefit yourself.
+A fringe benefit is essentially any type of non-monetary compensation provided to an employee or director, and can be anything from pension provision to medical cover, a company car or the use of a company yacht.
+The tax rules for fringe benefits change frequently, so it is important to use up-to-date information and plan ahead.
+Just because a benefit is, or is not, tax efficient this tax year, the situation may change in the future.